shin19991207/CSC258/README.md

-This repo contains all my work for CSC258, a computer science course offered at the University of Toronto.
+This repo contains all my lab work for CSC258, a computer science course offered at the University of Toronto.

 ## Course Description
 **CSC258: Computer Organization**